auyer/rcpassos.me/posts/synchronous-cicd-workflow-response-argocd/index.md

  --insecure --plaintext
 ```

-At this point, we are connected and authenticated with argocd.
+At this point, we are connected and authenticated with ArgoCD.
 We will call the sync command.
-But it is possible that the `sync` progress started automatically after applying the application yaml.
+But it is possible that the `sync` progress started automatically after applying the application YAML.
-If so, argocd will return an error, with status code 20.
+If so, ArgoCD will return an error, with status code 20.
-We run Sync and check the code.
+We run sync and check the code.
 If it runs, we run `wait` before syncing manually.

 ```bash